johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 ![](https://i.ibb.co/KycgW3Y/image.png)
 ![](https://i.ibb.co/3cvL9cG/image.png)

-- "00 28" is the lowest speed that eps can accept steering request at.
+- "00 28" is the lowest vehicle speed (in kph) that eps can accept steering request at.
 - So the limitation can be removed by changing "00 28" to "00 00", make a rwd patch, flash it to the car.

 ### The problem for making the rwd patch
 - Both CR-V and civic use [rwd format 0x5A](https://github.com/gregjhogan/rwd-xray/blob/master/format/x5a.py)
-- Most rwd params can be found from parsing stock rwd using [rwd-xray.py](https://github.com/gregjhogan/rwd-xray/blob/master/rwd-xray.py), except the encryption algorithm.
+- Most rwd params can be found by parsing stock rwd using [rwd-xray.py](https://github.com/gregjhogan/rwd-xray/blob/master/rwd-xray.py), except the encryption algorithm.
 - The code in rwd is encrypted using a byte substitution algo, firmware will decrypt the code inplace.
 - The encryption algorithm may vary for every honda model.